 10. Automate with CRM integrations.

 Use CRM CTI integrations to automate simple tasks like call logging to reduce the time agents spend on after-call work.
 These CRM integrations enable your agents with features like screen pops.
-Screen pops reduce the time agents take to find information by automatically populating their screens with all the relevant customer data as soon as a call is connected.
+Screen pops reduce the time agents take to find information by automatically populating their screens with all the relevant customer data even before a call connects.
 Agents can personalize their conversations, reduce time on every call, and wrap calls faster, leading to far higher customer satisfaction, and almost 30% lower wait times within your call center.

 So, there you have it.
 Ten brilliant ways in which you can reduce your queue waiting time/customer service wait times and increase customer and client satisfaction.